RULES OF THE MEDWAY TOWNS TABLE TENNIS LEAGUE

 The objects of the M.T.T.T.L. shall be the encouragement and organisation of Competitive Table Tennis in the Medway Towns Area.

-a) The area of the League shall be the Medway Towns area, the Wyvern Club, Sittingbourne and the Woodstock Club, Sittingbourne.
+The area of the League shall be the Medway Towns area, the Sturdee Club, Sittingbourne.

 5. ANNUAL GENERAL MEETING

-a) At any Annual General Meeting which shall be held before July each year, each affiliated body shall be entitled to attend and shall be entitled to one vote only.
+At any Annual General Meeting which shall be held before August each year, each affiliated body shall be entitled to attend and shall be entitled to one vote only.